 We have a more significant conceptual concern with the "incremental value" approach than simply its difficulty of implementation.
-Talking of "incremental value" raises the question: "incremental" relative to what?
+Speaking of "incremental value" raises the question: "incremental" relative to what?
 To a freely available public domain alternative?
 Or to an alternative patented technology?
 The two "incremental values" are often not the same.
-To illustrate the difference, suppose that three alternative technologies can be used to make a given product: an unpatented (public domain) technology PD that has a cost of \$100/unit, a patented alternative A that has a cost of \$80/unit, and another patented alternative B that has a cost of \$78/unit.
-The "incremental value" of A relative to PD is \$20/unit, and the "incremental value" of B relative to PD is \$22/unit, but the "incremental value" of B relative to A is only \$2/unit.
-In the polar extreme case where alternatives C and D both involve the same cost of \$78/unit, the "incremental value" of each relative to the other is zero, despite the fact that both have an "incremental value" relative to the freely available PD of \$22/unit.
+To illustrate the difference, suppose that three alternative technologies can be used to make a given product: an unpatented (public domain) technology PD that has a cost of \$100 per unit, a patented alternative A that has a cost of \$80 per unit, and another patented alternative B that has a cost of \$78 per unit.
+The "incremental value" of A relative to PD is \$20 per unit, and the "incremental value" of B relative to PD is \$22 per unit, but the "incremental value" of B relative to A is only \$2 per unit.
+In the polar extreme case where alternatives C and D both involve the same cost of \$78 per unit, the "incremental value" of each relative to the other is zero, despite the fact that both have an "incremental value" relative to the freely available PD of \$22 per unit.64

-As noted below, Judge Holderman in the Innovatio case rejected the defendants' expert's claim that a RAND royalty for patented SEP technology was limited to its incremental value of the patented technology relative to other patented alternatives, expressing concern that "even assuming that patent holders agreed to essentially give away their technology so that it will be adopted into the standard, such a low return for the patent holders would discourage future innovators from investing in new technology and from contributing their technology to future standards."
-He concluded that a patented alternative "will not drive down the royalty in the hypothetical negotiation by as much as technology in the public domain.
-In other words, the existence of patented alternatives does not provide as much reason to discount the value of Innovatio's patents as does the existence of alternatives in the public domain."
+As we explain in detail in Part IV, Judge Holderman in Innovatio rejected the defendants' expert's claim that a RAND royalty for an SEP was limited to its incremental value of the patented technology relative to other patented alternatives, expressing concern that "even assuming that patent holders agreed to essentially give away their technology so that it will be adopted into the standard, such a low return for the patent holders would discourage future innovators from investing in new technology and from contributing their technology to future standards."65 He concluded that a patented alternative "will not drive down the royalty in the hypothetical negotiation by as much as technology in the public domain.
+In other words, the existence of patented alternatives does not provide as much reason to discourt the value of Innovatio's patents as does the existence of alternatives in the public domain."66

-Motorola had originally offered the 2.25 percent rate because that was the rate that Motorola had previously offered for its SEPs relating to other standards (notably cellular-communications standards).
-The "reasoning" behind the offer seemed to be along the lines of, "Historically, we have successfully charged rates in the range of 2.25 percent of the selling price of the licensed products for our SEP portfolios in other areas.
+Motorola had originally offered the 2.25 percent rate because that was the rate that Motorola had previously offered for its SEPs relating to other standards (notably, cellular-communications standards).
+The "reasoning" behind the offer seemed to be along the lines of "historically, we have successfully charged rates in the range of 2.25 percent of the selling price of the licensed products for our SEP portfolios in other areas.
 A standards-essential portfolio is thus worth 2.25 percent regardless of which standard is involved.
 We have SEPs relating to the H.264 and 802.11 standards.
 Therefore, we will ask for the same 2.25 percent royalty for our portfolios related to those standards as we have in the past successfully asked for our other standards-essential portfolios."